genc-murat/requestrocket/README.md

 Request Rocket is a powerful API testing tool designed to streamline the process of creating, testing, and managing API requests.
 Built with SvelteKit, Tailwind CSS, and Tauri, Request Rocket offers a robust set of features to enhance your API development workflow.

+**⚠️ The API Flow Designer feature is also under active development.** This feature allows users to visually design API workflows, making it easier to manage complex API interactions and logic.
+The Flow Designer provides a drag-and-drop interface to create, connect, and configure different types of blocks such as API calls, conditions, loops, and more.

 ## Features

 - **Request Creation**: